 - Wednesday, January 19, 2022

 - Tuesday, February 15, 2022

 Joining the Community of Senior Fellows

-Fellows who successfully complete the on-site program and implement their Action Projects are invited to join the Humanity in Action Senior Fellow Network.
-Senior Fellows are offered a wide range of opportunities to take part in – conferences, professional Fellowships, leadership training, study trips, seminars, grant competitions and access to our alumni intraweb where everything from job to couchsurfing opportunities are shared.
+Fellows who successfully complete the program and implement their Action Projects are invited to join the Humanity in Action Senior Fellow Network.
+Senior Fellows are offered a wide range of opportunities to take part in – conferences, professional Fellowships, leadership training, study trips, seminars, grant competitions, and access to our alumni network where everything from job postings to couch-surfing opportunities are shared.

 Action Projects our Fellows have created

 Senior Fellow Tasneem Maner led a dialogue workshop exploring Black Lives Matter.
 The twist: the audience was all Muslim.
 The goal: create ally-ship between minorities.